gmonchain/Staking-and-Distribute-contract/README.md

 This function allows the contract owner to update the address of the `Rebase` contract that interacts with the `Splitter` contract.
 This is useful for upgrades or changes in the `Rebase` contract deployment.

 *   **`setRebaseAddress(address newRebaseAddress)`:** Only the contract owner can call this function to set a new `Rebase` contract address.
 The new address cannot be the zero address.

+### 9. Update StakeTracker Address

+This function provides the capability to update the `StakeTracker` contract address, allowing for flexibility in managing the staking mechanism.
+This can be useful for upgrades or migrations of the `StakeTracker` contract.

+*   **`setStakeTracker(address newStakeTracker)`:** Only the contract owner can call this function to set a new `StakeTracker` contract address.
+The new address cannot be the zero address.